tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ![usage_info_plist](./img/usage_info_plist.jpg)

-### 1.5 initialize TnkSession
+### 1.5 initialize TnkSession object

 you need to get **APP-ID** value from [Tnk site](https://tnkfactory.com) to use sdk. **APP-ID** value is used to initialize TnkSession object. there are 2 ways to initialize TnkSession object. you can choose one of below ways.

 #### call initialize api

-add below code to your project. usually add this code to applicationDidFinishLaunchingWithOption method in Application Delegate. replace **your-app-id-from-tnk-site** to your **APP-ID** value.
+Initialize the TnkSession object before adding the TnkAd SDK. usually add this code to applicationDidFinishLaunchingWithOption method in Application Delegate. replace **your-app-id-from-tnk-site** to your **APP-ID** value.

 ```swift
 // Swift